Rich2020/YouTubeCommentsToMusic/README.md

 # YouTubeCommentsToMusic

+    Thank you to https://github.com/daviddeborin/88-Key-Virtual-Piano for his collection of piano notes.

 Written over a couple of days, this program was made for entertainment and education.
 Presently, it has the following features: